The phenomenal Fidelity Research XF-1 moving coil step-up transformer is the best way to get the most out of a good MC

 Firstly, transformers ‘transform’ voltages, from lower to higher and vice versa.
 You need to transform the voltage from a moving coil cartridge because it is so low in the first place, sometimes below 0.2mV.
 Such small signals must be amplified hundreds of times before being sent to an amplifier.

 The tiny output signals from moving coil cartridges can be amplified by conventional means, with active electronics.
 Alternatively, part of that job can be handled by a transformer.
 The advantages of using a transformer are that they are essentially noiseless, passive devices, adding no hash, hum or hiss of their own.
 Nor do they add any colouration, being essentially just long coils of wire, wound onto metal cores.

 This signal boosting can be done with active electronics, but it takes some very, very good active electronics to even come close to the level of transparency and lack of noise achievable with a transformer.
 And by very, very good, we mean very, very expensive.
 Just don’t expect your Cambridge Audio phono preamplifier to be in the same sonic universe as a transformer, it’s just not possible.

 Transformers are optimised to work with cartridges with a specific range of coil impedance.
 Fidelity Research offered the XF-1 in three varieties: low, medium and high impedance.
-My personal example is the XF-1 ‘M’, designed for use with cartridges with an internal impedance of 4-18 Ohms.
-This is arguably the most useful of the three, but also hardest to find.
+The example we are looking at here, from my collection of vinyl goodies is the XF-1 ‘M’, designed for use with cartridges with an internal impedance of 4-18 Ohms.

-There is very little good information anywhere about these transformers which is part of my motivation for writing this piece.
+There is very little good information anywhere about transformers which is part of my motivation for writing this.
 The Vinyl Engine has this.
 You might stumble across this, about the ‘M’ version being “only” suited to medium impedance cartridges.

 This illustrates the lack of technical understanding out there.
-It’s true, but the fact is that medium impedance cartridges represent the vast majority of moving coil cartridges in current use!
-This ‘M’ version also suited my beautiful Ortofon MC Jubilee cartridge and my wonderful Fidelity Research FR-1 Mk3.
+It’s true, but the fact is that medium-impedance cartridges represent the vast majority of moving coil cartridges in current use.
+The Fidelity Research XF-1 ‘M’ version suits (or did when I still owned it) my beautiful Ortofon MC Jubilee cartridge and suits my wonderful Fidelity Research FR-1 Mk3, which I still own!